Editor’s note: Updated November 2019.

 Only it’s more like, “Siri, show me ‘Corgi rides tiny horse.'”

 Love it, hate it or barely use it, voice search is a modern marvel that will influence how content is discovered on the web.
 Some experts even believe voice search may one day rule the roost as far as search mediums go.

 But even Alexa can’t predict the future.
 So for now, we’ll just have to let these voice search statistics tell the story.
 Here’s what we know:

-1. Nearly 40 million Americans now own a smart speaker
+1. More than 66 million Americans now own a smart speaker

-This figure from January 2018 equates to about a sixth of the U.S. population.
-More Americans probably own a smart speaker (Amazon Echo, Apple HomePod, Google Home, etc.) in January 2019.
+This figure from March 2019 equates to just over a quarter of the U.S. population.
+More Americans will probably own a smart speaker (Amazon Echo, Apple HomePod, Google Home, etc.) in 2020.

 Why does this matter?
 Because Alexa and company create a more direct path between the consumer and a desired outcome.
 Doing almost anything on the web leaves users exposed to distractions, whether it’s playing a song on Spotify, going to an e-commerce website to place an order, or typing a query into a search engine and then manually scanning the results.

 Marketers have historically benefited from the consumer’s ability to get side-tracked.
 But when a smart speaker plays your music for you, orders the exact product you tell it to order and reads search results from Google that answer your question, it’s that much harder to insinuate your brand into a user’s journey.